oleganza/bitcoin-papers/README.md

 Research and Development in Bitcoin and Crypto
 ==============================================

-The following inventions are result of solving real problems in real applications.
+The following papers are result of solving real problems in real applications.
 Most of them are fully invented by Oleg Andreev, some improve the existing ideas.
 Papers will be updated when better ideas come along.
-Your feedback is always welcome.
+Feedback is welcome.

 #### [Bitcoin Glossary](BitcoinGlossary.md)